Infrastructure

 Core Services

 DigitalOcean is our primary hosting provider.
-We have workloads and data hosted in the TOR1, NYC3, and SFO3 datacenters.
-Toronto is the home of our primary computing workloads, while New York and San Fransisco are used for object storage hosting and data backups.
+We have workloads and data hosted in the TOR1, NYC3, and SFO3 data centers.
+Toronto is the home of our primary computing workloads, while New York is used for object storage hosting of the media CDN and documentation site.
+San Francisco houses regular backups while an additional replicated copy is located in Kansas City.

 Required Components